 How can you Build a Better Loving Relationship with a Disoriented-Disorganized Attachment-Based Partner?

-If you are with a person with a disoriented-disorganized attachment style, it will have an impact on the quality of your loving relationship.
-People with this attachment style struggle to have consistent or clear ways of engaging with others and their loving partner.
-Given the kind of confusing, adverse or traumatic experiences they have had during their initial infancy years, they will have a constant fear of abandonment or rejection.
-They will have trust issues with their partners.
-They will show a constant fear even when you may show positive loving behaviors and emotions.
-Since their outlook on themselves and others are negative, they tend to make the relationship more stressful unconsciously.
-Though they might crave intimacy, they have deep fears of abandonment.
+Given the kind of confusing, adverse or conflicting experiences they have had during their initial infancy years, they can have a constant confused state, and fear of abandonment or rejection.
+They will have trust issues and may show a constant fear even when you may show positive loving behaviors and emotions.
+Since their outlook on themselves and others is negative, they tend to make relationships and their loving relationship more stressful unconsciously.
+They might crave intimacy, but can have deep fears of abandonment so sabotage their loving relationship.

-The first thing to acknowledge is that the trust issues and struggle to bond with your partner comes from childhood trauma.
-You should avoid internalizing the behavior and actions of a disorganized-disoriented partner as this will worsen their fears.
-Make sure you listen to their fears and insecurities and help them to heal from their adverse or traumatic experiences.
-We recommend working with a highly skilled professional counselor, therapist or coach to succeed with a disoriented-disorganized attachment-based partner and to build a healthy loving relationship.
+The first thing to acknowledge is that the trust issues and struggle to bond with a partner comes from childhood interactions and trauma.
+You should avoid analyzing the behavior and actions of a disorganized-disoriented partner as this can worsen their fears and self-esteem.
+Work to listen to their fears and insecurities and help them to heal from their adverse or traumatic experiences.

 Can someone Change from a Disoriented-Disorganized Attachment Style to a Secure Attachment Style?

-The good news is that it is possible to change from a disoriented-disorganized attachment style to a secure attachment style.
+The good news is that it is possible to change from a disorganized-disoriented attachment style to a secure attachment style.
 However, it takes healing from the past trauma and constantly working towards personal growth.
 The fact is that attachment styles are formed as coping mechanisms to situations during childhood.
 When you understand and acknowledge your attachment style and wounds, it becomes easier to practice healthier ways of building relationships.
-Again, we recommend working with a highly skilled professional counselor, therapist or coach to change an insecure attachment style to a secure attachment style.
+Again, we recommend working with a highly skilled professional counselor, therapist or credentialed coach to change an insecure attachment style to a secure attachment style.

 How common are Disorganized-Disoriented Attachment-Based Individuals?

-According to studies, 20-40 percent of people have some form of disoriented-disorganized patterns.
 Children who have experienced sexual, physical, or verbal abuse in their early life often develop into disorganized-disoriented attachment-based individuals.

 Summing Up

-The disorganized-disoriented attachment style is one of the insecure attachment styles found in individuals who have had troubled childhood experiences.
-When a child goes through physical, emotional, or sexual abuse in their early childhood, it can lead to a disorganized-disoriented attachment style as an adult.
-As adults, they have low self-esteem and tend to show a higher rate of behavioral problems.
-Having a disorganized-disoriented attachment style can impact relationships and loving relationships negatively.
-However, it is possible to heal from traumatic experiences and build successful relationships and a successful loving relationship by working alongside a highly skilled professional counselor, therapist or coach.
-Reach out to us if you feel you want to change and we can help.
+Having a disorganized-disoriented attachment style can impact relationships and loving relationships very negatively.
+However, it is possible to heal from traumatic experiences and attachment styles and build successful relationships and a successful loving relationship by working alongside a highly skilled professional counselor, therapist or credentialed coach.